ckharide/backprop/README.md

 # backprop

-# This is to explain How backprop works with a simple function .
+# This is to explain how backprop works with a simple function .

 The idea in back prop is to compute gradients for a function when the gradient flag is on ( which is generally requires_grad) .
 Lets take a simple example of a func y = x * a and we want to compute the gradients during backprop.